jacobdlewis/disc_golf_course_review/README.md

 ##Project Vision
 This app will be a small command-line program that tracks disc golf courses the user has played and wants to play.

-Users will be able to add courses to their "wish list," mark played courses as "completed," and track things like scores, conditions, and overall experience for each instance of playing a course.
+Users will be able to add courses to their "wish list," mark played courses as "completed," and track things like scores and whether they'd recommend the course for each instance of playing a course.
 Wish list course entries will be comprised of course name, course location, number of holes, and paid/free.
 Played courses will be displayed in list form, showing the course that was "completed" as well as the number of times it's been played.
-Users will be able to drill down into their list of courses played to see scores, conditions, and a "# of stars rating" for overall experience for each course visit.

 ##Features

 * Add courses to Wish List
-* Mark Wish List courses as played & add course review
+* Mark Wish List courses as played
+* Add reviews for completed courses
 * View Wish List
 * View Played Courses
 * Initial Data Import